Robson Agondi

 Robson de Oliveira Agondi (born 29 January 1971), sometimes known as just Robson, is a Brazilian football coach and former player who played as a goalkeeper.

-Career
+Playing career

 Formed in Santos FC youth categories, Robson remained at the club as a substitute until 1995.
 He was loaned to Remo where he managed to become two-time champion of Pará.
 He switched to rival Paysandu and repeated his success there again in the following years.
 In 1999 he went to Flamengo where he won the Copa Mercosur.
 He returned to the city of Santos to play this time in Portuguesa Santista, and in 2002 he returned to Paysandu once again, where he made history by winning the Copa dos Campeões.

 Managerial career

 In 2018, he accepted an invitation from his friend Maurício Copertino to work in China as an assistant.
 In 2021, Robson was working as a goalkeeper coach at Portuguesa Santista when he was promoted to coach after Axel's dismissal.
 He was announced at the end of 2022 as Brusque's new technical assistant, working alongside Luizinho Lopes.